hexawyz/Exo/Docs/NZXT Kraken Z63.md

 Turns out that this does also work for the Tai Chi effect.
 Setting the parameter to `01` did nothing, for example, but `02` does reverse the effect.

 Parameter2 seems to be speed-related too ?
-Setting tit to `00` on the TaiChi effect makes it go very fast, and `10` very slow, even on the "faster" animation setting.
+Setting it to `00` on the TaiChi effect makes it go very fast, and `10` very slow, even on the "faster" animation setting.
 Might be the delay necessary for a color transition or something like that.
 To be investigated more in depth later.

 Parameter3 is generally `03` but is used by the "alternating" effect as the size of the area.